Copyright © VegasUnderworld.com. All rights reserved.

 Azurite/Boss Mine is located South of Las Vegas, Nevada.
 Nearest towns are Jean, Nevada, Goodsprings, Nevada and Sandy Valley, Nevada.
 Primary mining in the area included: copper, lead, silver, gold and zinc.

 Since this mines discovery in 1899, various maps have identified this as either the Azurite or Boss Mine.
 Some of these maps are identical with the only variables being the name and year.
-Since this is a historic mining site, we're going with the historic name to offer some separation between the Azurite, Platina, and remaining Boss Mines.
+Since this is a historic mining site, we're going with the historic name to offer some separation between the Azurite, Platina, and remaining Boss Mine within view of this mine site.

 Records indicate the original claims for all smaller mines along that west face were consolidated by the Azurite Mine, but were later acquired as the Boss and Platina Mines.
 The USGS and BLM identify the mine as both the Azurite and Boss Mine.
 The only original Boss Mine is within view of this mine, but independent of the Azurite and Platina Mine.

 The original Azurite Mine, Site 1, is located in the valley beyond these forward mines.
 Azurite Mine Site 2 began before the Boss and Platina Mine camps were in place, but since the base camp sits directly below the Azurite Mine Site 2, it's easy to make the assumption that they were still the same operation.